 It is known that this Bid’ah did not exist in the era of the Companions, the Tabi’een, or the followers of the Tabi’een.
 The best generations passed away without any of them talking about or taking any action regarding this Bid’ah.
 Accordingly, it is considered an innovation in the religion.
 Anyone who seeks nearness to Allaah by practicing an innovation is misguided, and their innovation is to be rejected.

 We also tell the people who commemorate this event: ‘You should start this day by observing fast, but commemorating it by distributing sweets and rejoicing, and singing the songs which consist of excessive praise for the Prophet, which he (Salla-Allaahu ‘alayhi wa sallam) himself did not approve of, then this is not the way of establishing his mention; rather, all this is considered in opposition to the Messenger (Salla-Allaahu ‘alayhi wa sallam).’

 About Enlightenment into Islam CenterThe Enlightenment into Islam Center is a community of sisters who aim to please Allah by seeking knowledge and calling the people (Muslims as well as non-Muslims) to Tawheed and obedience to Allah by spreading the true knowledge of Islam based on the Qur'an and the Sunnah.

-Posted on December 12, 2015, in Uncategorized and tagged Aqeedah, Bid'ah, Birthday, celebrating the Prophet's birthday, did the prophet celebrate his birthday?, fasting on mondays, mondays, Prophet's brithday, Rabi Al Awwal.
+Posted on December 12, 2015, in Sunnah and tagged Aqeedah, Bid'ah, Birthday, celebrating the Prophet's birthday, did the prophet celebrate his birthday?, fasting on mondays, mondays, Prophet's brithday, Rabi Al Awwal.
 Bookmark the permalink.
 Leave a comment.